-It’s officially 2019, which means my first adult fantasy novel, Sunkissed Feathers & Severed Ties, comes at the end of January, and I’m so excited to give you a sneak peek of Chapter One!
+It’s officially 2019, which means my first adult fantasy novel, Sunkissed Feathers & Severed Ties, comes out soon (March 27th), and I’m so excited to give you a sneak peek of Chapter One!

 Pale white blood dripped down Misti Eildelmann’s curved short sword as she readied herself to meet her next attacker.
 Ignoring the shouts of the battle around her and her own frantically beating heart, Misti eyed the banished one.
 The overly bright pale blue eyes.
 The slight smirk on the woman’s face.
 The confidence in her expression frightened Misti, and she hesitated, the upward slash with her sword halting for a moment.
 The banished crafter snarled and leapt, knocking Misti’s blade aside with her staff and sending an aching jolt through Misti’s arm.
 The banished one reached out to grab her neck, eyes glowing white as her fingers dug into Misti’s skin.